College of Science and Health

 www.uwlax.edu/csh/pre-professional-programs/

-Students have the opportunity to complete requirements in a variety of pre-professional fields prior to applying to for admission to a professional program either here at UWL or at another college or university.
+Students have the opportunity to complete requirements in a variety of pre-professional fields prior to applying for admission to a professional program either here at UWL or at another college or university.
 Declaring a pre-professional track is a statement of student's intention to apply to a professional school and helps students determine common requirements for professional programs in our region.

 Pre-professional program requirements vary widely; some require a degree while others do not.
 Students are expected to be aware of the requirements of the school to which they plan to apply.
 Therefore, when selecting coursework, students should first consult the applicable program's website.